Explore careers, earn money, and gain experience

 As a co-op student, you'll typically spend 4 months as a full-time student and then 4 months working in a full-time co-op job relating to your studies.

 You can tailor your work experience by the types of jobs you apply to through our network of 7,000 employers who hire Waterloo co-op students.

-With 4 to 6 co-op terms, try out different careers to see what you like – before you even graduate!
+With multiple work terms, you can try different careers to see what you like – or dislike.

 Graduate with smaller debt

 Waterloo students have smaller student loans and are more successful at paying them back.